UHP responded to nearly 2,200 crashes in November - NewsBreak

 Dash cam shows moment oil tanker slams into crashed vehicle, spilling oil across I-15

-DRAPER, Utah (KUTV) — ew video shared with 2News shows the catalyst for an issue that was plaguing drivers traveling northbound on I-15 from Utah to Salt Lake county all day Thursday.
-Jesse Kelley, who was driving through Draper just as the crash happened, shared video from his truck's...
+DRAPER, Utah (KUTV) — New video shared with 2News shows the catalyst for an issue that was plaguing drivers traveling northbound on I-15 from Utah to Salt Lake county all day Thursday.
+Jesse Kelley, a trucker who was driving through Draper just as the crash happened, shared video from...

-Day after major I-15 crash is cleaned up, more winter weather on the way

-DRAPER, Utah (KUTV) — Crews finished cleaning up a major accident on I-15 Thursday night, just ahead of more winter weather coming this weekend and early next week.
-State officials said the accident was a good reminder to be cautious and prepared if out on the roads.
-“We have...

 Utah man dies in snowmobile crash in Wasatch County